CSC207-UofT/course-project-professional-speedrunners/README.md

 For all available api methods, see `http://20.124.182.63:8080/swagger-ui.html` or `http://127.0.0.1:8080/swagger-ui.html` when the program is running on the same machine.

-##BobaBuddy UI
+## BobaBuddy UI

-The frontend client of this application, written using dart and Flutter sdk.
+The frontend android client of the application.
+We chose to write the UI in dart using the flutter sdk to give us complete control of design and functionality.
+For a full walkthrough of functionality, there is a playlist here: https://youtube.com/playlist?list=PLECF-cwue5-sygEJ1i_h4csWJfxgqw_er

+Currently, the UI reflects the core functionality of our application, however, moving forward we would like to have our UI utilize all features in our backend such as finding drinks by category.

+We designed this UI with the simple and intuitive use principle in mind by keeping the layout familiar, clutter-free, and easily navigable.

-###How to run
+### How to run
  - the prebuilt apk is available at `BobaBuddyUI/build/app/outputs/apk/debug`.
  - It is recommended to run this app on a Pixel 4 emulator, as this is our development environment.
  - If you wish to build from source, the following are required:
    - Flutter
    - Android studio
- - Once you setup Flutter and android stk in android studio, you may connect to an emulator and build the app from source.
+ - Once you setup Flutter and android sdk in android studio, you may connect to an emulator and build the app from source.